soarbear/Machine_Learning/README.md

  - kd-tree

-New point is the green one.The nearest point is the red one.
+New point is the green one.The nearest point is the red one.Select the dimension x with the largest variance in the k-dimensional data set, then select the median m as the middle point of the dimension and split the data set to get two subsets.

 ![alt text](https://github.com/soarbear/Machine_Learning/blob/master/kd_tree/kd_tree_newPoint.png)
 ![alt text](https://github.com/soarbear/Machine_Learning/blob/master/kd_tree/kd_tree_findNearestPoint.png)